hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Then took her seat, and to herself exclaimed,
 >
-> "This to the' public ought to be proclaimed".
+> "This to the public ought to be proclaimed".
 >
-> Chassee.
+> Chassée.
 These creatures I'd expose in every way,
 >
 > All these, I mean, who can't do what they say.
 >